Murals That Tell a Story - Space With Meaningful Narrative Art

 Using Symbolism and Metaphor in Wall Narratives

 Mural expressions become richer when they operate on multiple levels.
-Literal representations work fine, but layering symbolic elements creates depth.
+Literal representations work fine, but layering symbolic wall imagery creates depth.
 A tree might represent family growth.
 Rivers could symbolize life's journey.
 Birds often signify freedom or aspiration.

 Artists balance prominent symbols with subtle ones, rewarding both casual viewers and careful observers.
 Too many symbols clutter the narrative; too few make it feel flat.